sibamoussa/PDFDocument_WordCloud/README.md

         8) Run the code
         9) Voila!

- Note: You can make modifications to the code as you wish to improve the text extraction process for a more repsrentative word cloud.
+ Note: You can make modifications to the code as you wish to improve the text extraction process for a more representative word cloud.